 In March 2021, Sojitz established a new job-based employment company, Sojitz Professional Share Corporation, as a career platform that supports diverse career and life plans for employees who are age 35 or older.
+In the coming era, it will be important to abandon prior conventions such as seniority based on length of service and lifetime employment to ensure that employees with diverse values and career ambitions can maintain high levels of motivation.
 The company will offer support which will enable each employee to choose a new career path without limitations based on retirement age, business hours, or location, and allow them to establish start-ups or take on side businesses.
 Employees belonging to this new company have already been subcontracted to work on projects received from outside companies and have begun leveraging their past experiences to add new value and reach their full potential.
+There have been instances of members of Sojitz Professional Share working as part-time university professors or supporting businesses as consultants to rural small and medium-sized enterprise while still performing their duties for Sojitz, demonstrating how this company is providing a venue through which individuals can use their accumulated insight to contribute to a wider range of areas.

-• Support System for Entrepreneurs and Independent Businesses
+Support System for Entrepreneurs and Independent Businesses